JonathanPerry651/remote-build-server/docs/architecture_proposal_grpc_proxy.md

     *   The gRPC frames (CommandServer methods) are proxied transparently.
     *   Stdin/Stdout/Stderr and Exit Code are handled natively by the Bazel gRPC protocol.

+## Storage Strategy: Google Cloud Filestore

+To make this architecture viable, we leverage **Google Cloud Filestore** (or a high-performance NFS solution) to ensure a unified view of the filesystem across the local/remote boundary.

+*   **Remote Side**: The Agent Pod mounts the Filestore volume as its workspace root.
+*   **Local Side**: The Developer Machine mounts the **same** Filestore volume (e.g., via Cloud VPN/Interconnect).

+This shared storage layer solves two critical problems:
+1.  **Input Sync**: No need for `rsync`.
+Edits on the local mount are immediately visible to the Remote Agent.
+2.  **Bazel Consistency**: The local Bazel Client can access `bazel-out` and other artifacts directly if needed, satisfying its expectation of a shared filesystem for simplified convenience symlinks and jar loading.

 ## Comparison

 | Feature | Current (stdin/stdout wrapper) | Proposed (gRPC Proxy) |